PF

 Instructions

-1. 1Let salmon rest on the counter for 15-30 minutes, until they have (at least mostly) come to room temperature.
+1. 1Remove the salmon from the refrigerator and let it rest on the counter for 15–30 minutes until it reaches room temperature.

-2. 2Heat oven to 450°F. Line a baking sheet with aluminum foil (or use an oven-proof non-stick skillet).
+2. 2Preheat the oven to 450°F and line a baking sheet with aluminum foil or use an oven-safe non-stick skillet.

-3. 3Blot the salmon filets dry on all sides with paper towels.
-Place the salmon skin-side-down the prepared baking sheet (or skillet).
-If the ends of the salmon filets are really thin, just tuck them under a bit for even cooking.
+3. 3Blot the salmon filets dry on all sides with paper towels, then place them skin-side down on the prepared baking sheet.
+Tuck any thin ends under for even cooking.

-4. 4Brush the salmon on all sides (except the bottom) with oil.
-Sprinkle each filet with a generous pinch of salt and black pepper, along with any other dry seasonings you prefer.
+4. 4Brush the salmon on all sides (except the skin) with avocado oil, then season generously with salt and black pepper.

 Nutrition — Per Serving